Joel Teicher, P.E.

 |Rhodotorula Species - A reddish yeast typically found in moist environments such as carpeting, cooling coils, and drain pans.
 In some countries it is the most common yeast genus identified in indoor air.
 This yeast has been reported to be allergenic.
 Positive skin tests have been reported.
 It has colonized in terminally ill patients.|

-Reported to be allergenic.
-See also Sporothrix sp. as
+- Reported to be allergenic.
+See also Sporothrix sp. as there is

 confusion between these two genera.
 This genera does not cause sporotrichosis.